ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Integration Details**: The EV3 Control Brick manages all components via four motor ports (OUTPUT_B for steering, OUTPUT_C and OUTPUT_D for propulsion) and four sensor ports (INPUT_1 for Pixy Cam, INPUT_2/3 for Ultrasonic Sensors, INPUT_4 for Color Sensor).
 The Pixy Cam’s custom I2C connection, using a modified EV3 sensor cable (Red=5V, Blue=GND, Yellow=SDA, Green=SCL), eliminated external hardware, simplifying integration.
 - **Component Placement**: The EV3 Brick is centrally mounted for balance, with the Color Sensor at the front center (0.5–1 cm from the surface), Ultrasonic Sensors on the front left and right, and Pixy Cam elevated above the Brick for optimal obstacle detection.
 - **Component Selection**: The EV3 platform was chosen for its robust ecosystem and compatibility, replacing less reliable options like the HC-SR04 Ultrasonic Sensor.
 The Medium Motors’ lighter weight (120 g vs. 170 g for Large Motors) optimized the robot’s 1.2 kg design for agility.
-- **Custom Parts**: A single 3D-printed model (`3d-files/robot_complete.io`) includes the chassis and integrated mounts for the Pixy Cam, Ultrasonic Sensors, and Color Sensor, ensuring stable positioning during high-speed navigation.
+- **Custom Parts**: A custom 3D-printed mount for the Pixy 2.1 camera (`3d-files/pixy_mount.stl`) ensures optimal positioning and vibration isolation.
+All other components use standard LEGO pieces and connectors.
+The complete robot design, including LEGO chassis and component layout, is documented in `3d-files/robot_complete.io`.
 - **Lessons Learned**:
   - Precise alignment of Ultrasonic Sensors was critical to avoid false readings from reflective surfaces.
   - PixyMon v2 calibration for **Pixy 2.1** was efficient but still required manual tuning under competition lighting; future versions could integrate automated lighting-adaptive calibration.